 With that, she stormed out of the room, out of the building, and back into the crab bucket.*

-Perhaps, in your own way, you’ve pulled a Dawn.
+Chances are, in your own way, you’ve pulled a Dawn—maybe several times.
 It’s called sabotage, also-known-as negative self-fulfilling prophecy.
 Your gut feeling said this or that, then somehow your actions made sure that whatever you feared, happened.